ginny-ulichney/ginny-ulichney.github.io/_portfolio/portfolio-15.md

 ---
-title: "Interactive Plots in R tutorial"
+title: "Interactive Plots in R tutorial (WAIAI)"
 excerpt: "Tutorial on how to craft interactive data visualizations in R created for the Wharton AI and Analytics Initiative."
 collection: portfolio
 ---